 What if my project involved both repairs and improvements?

 If you’ve made repairs at the same time as the improvements, you may be able to claim the repairs as an outright deduction if the repair costs can be separately identified from the improvement and is not a notional repair.

 The repair will need to be isolated and identified and an example is that replacing door locks is a repair and changing the whole door is an improvement.

 If you hire a contractor for the project, we recommend you request that they itemise the costs so that you can easily separate repairs from improvements.

 To conclude, investors are encouraged to keep track of their expenditure and consider if the repairs they have completed is to restore the original condition or improve upon the existing asset.

-If you’ve got an extensively repaired or improved property and are unsure as to what can or cannot be claimed, we’re able to produce a report to distinguish repairs and maximise any outright deduction potential and scrap
+If you’ve got an extensively repaired or improved property and are unsure as to what can or cannot be claimed, Duo Tax is able to produce a report to distinguish repairs from improvements and maximise any outright deduction potential.

 For more complex scenarios, we always suggest liaising with our office and friendly staff on 1300 185 498 or request a private ruling from the Australian Taxation Office.